sebacastrocba/forecasting-electricity-price/README.md

 # Forecasting Electricity Price using Machine Learning Models

-For this project machine learning models where use as forecasting models to predict future electricity price.
+For this project machine learning models were used as forecasting models to predict future electricity price.

 ## Dataset